arorarohanx/arorarohanx/README.md

 ## 🧠 Who I Am

 Final-year B.Tech CSE (Cybersecurity) student at SRM University.
-I sit at the intersection of **offensive security** and **software development** — I can write Python to automate threat detection, run a pentest on a vulnerable VM, and build a dashboard to visualize the results.
+I sit at the intersection of **offensive security** and **software development**  I can write Python to automate threat detection, run a pentest on a vulnerable VM, and build a dashboard to visualize the results.

-Currently strengthening DSA fundamentals (40+ LeetCode), sharpening red-team skills on TryHackMe (Top 3% globally), and building tools that make security workflows faster.
+Currently strengthening DSA fundamentals (LeetCode), sharpening red-team skills on TryHackMe (Top 3% globally), and building tools that make security workflows faster.

 I'm not looking to "break into cybersecurity" — I'm already in it.
 I'm looking for the right team to grow with.